Exploring 6 Deployment Strategies for Smooth Software Updates

 Benefits of Rolling Deployments:

-• Users can keep using the application even while the update is happening.
+• Users can continue using the app during the update process.

-• Issues can be caught early and rolled back if necessary, minimizing impact.
+• Problems can be identified early and fixed with minimal impact.

 Drawbacks of Rolling Deployments:

-• Longer Rollout Time: Updating the entire system takes longer compared to a single deployment.
+• Longer Rollout Time: Updating the whole system takes longer than deploying everything at once.

 Rolling Deployment Use Cases: